 Operating expenses are attributable primarily to cash wages and share-based payments and general and administrative costs.
 In 2013, more resources were committed to professional services in respect of the finalization and implementation of the PFA.
-Share-based payment expense has trended downward because there have been fewer grants over time, coupled with the Company's lower share price.
+Share-based payment expense was lower in 2014 as compared to 2013 because there have been fewer grants over time, coupled with the Company's lower share price.
 Employee and officer compensation and general and administrative costs are the primary components of net loss; the largest portion of total cash outlay is capitalized into the Company's investment in mineral property.
 The Company uses the Black-Scholes model to value share-based payments, and the value of options granted and vested has a significant influence on each period's net loss.
 Professional fees and the costs of marketing and fundraising can also significantly impact operating expenses and net loss; these costs are generally incurred as needed or as management's operating strategies change and do not follow a cyclical pattern.

-Operating expenses during the three months ended March 31, 2014, June 30, 2014, and September 30, 2014, decreased as compared to historical quarterly operating expenses.
-This decrease was driven by lower employee bonus expense: during the first quarter, bonuses which were accrued at December 31, 2013, were reversed; further, no bonuses were accrued during the nine months ended September 30, 2014.
-Further, the Company has deliberately implemented cost savings measures during the nine months ended September 30, 2014, which included decreasing staff levels.
+Operating expenses during the four quarters of 2014 decreased as compared to historical quarterly operating expenses.
+This decrease was driven by lower employee bonus expense: during the first quarter, bonuses which were accrued at December 31, 2013, were reversed; further, limited bonuses were accrued during 2014.
+The Company has implemented cost savings measures during 2014 which included decreasing staff levels.